Natalie Portman Missing The Oscars Due To Pregnancy

 — ET Canada (@ETCanada) February 26, 2017

 In an interview with The Guardian, Portman compared the political climate following the assassination of John F. Kennedy to that of today.
-Of Jackie she said,

 “It certainly has taken on different meanings because of the context we’ve landed in, which was completely unexpected and unpredictable.
 Noah Oppenheim, who wrote the script, has been saying that it shows our country has been through many difficult times, and we’ve managed to pull through and come out the other end of the tunnel.”